 It’s important to keep a schedule as you breastfeed.
 For most women, they create a natural rhythm with their baby’s feeding patterns.
 However, if you work away from home or if your baby has difficulty nursing, it becomes easier to go without feeding or expressing breast milk.

 5. Continue Breastfeeding

 It may seem counterintuitive, but continuing to breastfeed even with a painful condition can help to cure it.
 If you’re able to and you haven’t been told to stop by a doctor, try to breastfeed as much as possible.

-Rubbing a little a bit of breast milk into your skin (with a clean finger), has even been shown to heal sore and irritated nipples (source).
+Rubbing some breast milk into your skin (with a clean finger) has even been shown to heal sore and irritated nipples (11).

 6. Use a Nipple Cream